sysintelligent/kubernetes-resilience-guide/downtime-tolerant-kubernetes.md

 # The 12 Factors of Kubernetes Resilience

-As Kubernetes adoption surges in cloud environments, ensuring applications are resilient to downtime—whether from node failures, upgrades, or network issues—is critical for meeting Service Level Agreements (SLAs) with customers.
-A single minute of downtime can cost enterprises $100,000+ in lost revenue and eroded customer trust [Gartner, 2014], while 99.9% availability allows only 8.76 hours of downtime per year compared to 4.38 minutes for 99.99% availability [Uptime Institute, 2021].
+This guide was sparked by a painful incident: during routine maintenance, a service without a PodDisruptionBudget had every replica evicted at once—leaving zero pods to serve traffic.
+That avoidable outage, and many similar "we learned the hard way" moments, revealed that resilience is built from specific, verifiable practices.
+Here we distill those lessons into 12 factors teams should apply to prevent repeat outages and sustain high availability in Kubernetes.

-This guide presents **The 12 Factors of Kubernetes Resilience**—a comprehensive methodology for building unstoppable applications in Kubernetes.
+**The 12 Factors of Kubernetes Resilience** presents a comprehensive methodology for building unstoppable applications in Kubernetes.
 Inspired by the 12-Factor App methodology, these factors provide a systematic approach to achieving 99.9%+ availability through proper pod distribution, health checks, autoscaling, and application-level patterns like circuit breakers and retries.

 Each factor builds upon the previous ones, creating a layered approach to resilience that addresses both infrastructure and application concerns.
 Updated for Kubernetes 1.28+, this guide shows how to achieve production-ready resilience through intentional design at both the application and infrastructure layers.